 - At the core of culture, is what we refer to as values.

 Symbols include things such as food, logos, colours or monuments.
 Heroes can range from real life public figures, like statesmen, athletes or company founders, to fictional figures, such as Superman, in popular culture.
 Rituals can include activities done in your spare time, such as sauna or karaoke, or work-related rituals, such as meetings.
 Values are broad preferences for a certain state of affairs (e.g. preferring equality over hierarchy).
 Values are transmitted by the environment we grow up in, for example, interactions that we have with our parents or teachers showing us what is acceptable and what isn't.

-The "groups" Professor Hofstede talks about in his definition of culture can refer to a number of entities.
-In our view, the two most important ones are nations and organisations.
+The "groups" Professor Hofstede talks about in his definition of culture can refer to a number of entities, and generally we like to talk about The Culture Factor.
+Perhaps the most important aspects of The Culture Factor are nations and organisations.
 In the case of National Culture, the groups are the nations themselves and National Culture refers to the programming of the human mind by which the people of one nation distinguish themselves from the people of another nation.

 When we talk about Organisational Culture, the groups Professor Hofstede's definition refers to are usually the organisations or, for instance, the different functions of an organisation.
 We talk about how the members of the organisation relate to each other, to their work and to the outside world.
 And we are interested in how all this is different in one organisation, or one function of that organisation, compared to another.

 Organisational Culture tends to be more straightforward and precise to measure than National Culture.
 This is because, unlike nations, most organisations have clear objectives and requirements.
 Most of the activities within the organisation are designed to meet those objectives and requirements.